Videre: Methodology

-The organization rarely takes public credit for its work, but its footage has been published in a variety of media outlets; shown to policymakers; formed the basis for NGO advocacy work; and used as evidence in courts.
+The organisation rarely takes public credit for its work, but its footage has been published in a variety of media outlets; shown to policymakers; formed the basis for NGO advocacy work; and used as evidence in courts.
 Its footage is processed, categorised and stored in an electronic archive that allows Videre to use the footage in both short-term and long-term.

 The organisation uses a number of tools used by commercial or intelligence organisations, including social network analysis software.
 It also claims to use a number of techniques unusual to the NGO industry such as "data storage and communication encryption to counter-surveillance."

 History

 Videre was founded by CEO Oren Yakobovich and Board Chairman Uri Fruchtmann in 2008.
-Fruchtmann, the former husband of Annie Lennox and a successful filmmaker, had the idea of giving old video equipment to human rights defenders.
+Fruchtmann, the former husband of musician Annie Lennox and a successful filmmaker, had the idea of giving old video equipment to human rights defenders.
 People told him he should talk to Yakobovich.
-Yakobovich was leading the Camera Documentation Project at the Israeli human rights organization B'Tselem at the time and had the idea to take the idea behind the project global.
+Yakobovich was leading the Camera Documentation Project at the Israeli human rights organisation B'Tselem at the time and had the idea to take the idea behind the project global.
 The two partnered to establish Videre.

 People

 Brian Eno is Videre's patron.
 Uri Fruchtmann, John Sauven, Katy Cronin, Fiona Napier and Terry Gilliam serve on its board of trustees.
-The organization is run by CEO Oren Yakobovich.
+The organisation is run by CEO Oren Yakobovich.
 In 2014, Yakobovich was named an Ashoka Fellow.
-Videre does not identify its current staff members but former staff are known to include: Nizan Weisman (who helped set up the organization and its governance, served as Board of Directors member between the years 2008-2012, leading all financial issues, was Senior Partner in BDO Consulting], Eitan Diamond (who helped set up the organisation and was Executive Director of Gisha - Legal Centre for the Movement of People), Rory Byrne (the former Head of Security and Research and now CEO and co-founder of Security First), Holly Kilroy (the former Head of Development and now Head of Development and co-founder of Security First), and Liviu Babbitz, (former Head of Operations and founder of CyborgNest.)
+Videre does not identify its current staff members but former staff are known to include: Nizan Weisman (who helped set up the organisation and its governance, served as Board of Directors member between the years 2008 and 2012, leading all financial issues, was Senior Partner in BDO Consulting), Eitan Diamond (who helped set up the organisation and was Executive Director of Gisha – Legal Centre for the Movement of People), Rory Byrne (the former Head of Security and Research and now CEO and co-founder of Security First), Holly Kilroy (the former Head of Development and now Head of Development and co-founder of Security First), and Liviu Babbitz (former Head of Operations and founder of CyborgNest).

 Budget

-According to the UK Charity Commission, the organization had an expenditure of £908,371 and income of £901,728 in 2013.
+According to the UK Charity Commission, the organisation had an expenditure of £908,371 and income of £901,728 in 2013.